Four simple security tips

 Try this instead: Make a bootable CD with only what you want for a configuration and boot your perimeter and security systems from CD-ROM.
 This way, you eliminate the ability of an intruder to write to the system files on the hard drive.
 This stops both the external and internal threat to system reboots and means that access to altering this state must be taken at the server closet -- which is much more easily monitored.

 Easing the pain of Web hacks: Try configuring a CD-ROM with an exact copy of the configuration you want for your Web site.
 Then write a script to refresh the site at specific intervals using the configuration from the disk.
 In one organization I observed, they refreshed the Web site every 15 minutes.
-While slowing the site a bit during the day, this policy ensured that even if the site was compromised,
+While slowing the site a bit during the day, this policy ensured that even if the site was compromised, it did not stay so for long and allowed the system admins to sleep through the night peacefully.

 Cheap, effective security paging: Most of us own cell phones now, particularly the systems and security administrators, because we get pulled from sleep the most for network issues.
 Many of us come from the old environment too, where pagers and cell phones were carried.
 With the introduction of Web-capable phones, however, text paging via cell phone is a very simple process and means that pagers no longer have to be purchased or carried.
 In one of our customers security departments, we instituted the cell phone paging process with a template that populates a pre-formatted message via a Visual Basic program.
 This lets the receiver know if the issue is critical or FYI with a single glance at his/her phone.
 Creative security admins, particularly those in smaller organizations with tighter budgets, could even use the VB program to autopopulate messages from the IDS system so that a human would not even need to be involved in the paging process.